Faber-Castell family: History

 Eduard married Amalie Heuser, from a Protestant family and converted to Lutheranism.

 Yet, Roland and Alix-May were victims of constant attacks.
 In 1935 Graf Roland and Alix-May divorced after the magazine Der Stürmer criticized her luxurious lifestyle and the words 'Die Oppenheim, das Judenschwein, muss raus aus Stein' (Oppenheim, the Jew-pig, has to leave Stein) were written on the family's castle, Faberschloss.

 Furthermore, Anton-Wolfgang Graf von Faber-Castell (1941–2016), son from Roland's second marriage with Katharina Sprecher von Bernegg, was CEO and the owning family's representative for nearly 40 years in the eighth generation.
-In that context, Graf Anton-Wolfgang bought out many of his siblings and their children in order to gain decisive power.
+In that context, Graf Anton-Wolfgang bought out many of his siblings and their children to gain decisive power.

 He worked for a long time with his younger brother, Andreas Graf von Faber-Castell, for the family business.
 Andreas acted from Australia and dealt largely with the Asian market.
-A son from the first the marriage of Roland von Faber-Castell and his wife Alix-May, was Hubertus von Faber-Castell.
+A son from the first marriage of Roland von Faber-Castell and his wife Alix-May, was Hubertus von Faber-Castell.
 Hubertus was a pioneer in Chinese commercial television and has been awarded, as the only European in history, the honorary citizenship of China's capital city Beijing.
 The mother of Hubertus was, among other things, co-owner of Europe's biggest private bank, Sal.
 Oppenheim Jr & Cie.
 His son, Patrick Graf von Faber-Castell, married the German actress Mariella Ahrens under a large media presence at Faber-Castell castle, in 2007.

 Swiss billionaire Paul Sacher (1906–1999), majority shareholder of the pharmaceuticals company Hoffmann-La Roche, was father to Katharina and Cornelia von Faber-Castell.

 Patrick von Faber-Castell and his siblings, Floria-Franziska of Hesse and Caroline Gotzens, own one of the most important collections of silver and jewellery in Germany.
 Most of the pieces are available to the public in various German museums.
 The majority of the private collection has been recorded by the Kunstmuseum Köln and published under the name "A Rhenish Silver Treasure - Jewelry and Equipment from Private Ownership".